PhymasSC/REVEUX/README.md

 # REVEUX
 A web design assignment of subject CSF3206 in University of Malaysia Terengganu.
-This project is built with Node Js, Express Js, MongoDB, Tailwind and Stripe.
+This project is built with Node Js, Express Js, MongoDB, Tailwind and Stripe in MVC architecture.

 ## Prerequisites